Cavalcade

-A cavalcade is a procession or parade on horseback, or a mass trail ride by a company of riders.
-The focus of a cavalcade is participation rather than display.
-Often, the participants do not wear costumes or ride in formation.
-Often, a cavalcade re-enacts an important historical event and follows a long-distance trail.
+A cavalcade is a procession or parade on horseback, or a mass distance ride by a company of riders.

+Sometimes the focus of a cavalcade is participation rather than display and the participants do not wear costumes or ride in formation.
+Sometimes, a modern cavalcade re-enacts an important historical event and follows a long-distance trail.
 A cavalcade may also be a pilgrimage.

-Many cavalcades involve ceremonial entries into and departures from towns and villages along the way.
-A small version of such a ceremonial entry is the "grand entry" that is traditional in many rodeos.
+Many cavalcades involve ceremonial entries into and departures from towns and villages.
 Long-distance cavalcades may acquire more riders who join from populated places along its route.

+A modern variant is a ceremonial entry to an event, called the "grand entry.”
+Such processions are traditional in many rodeos and powwows in the American West.

 The term cavalcade comes from the classical Latin word caballus, used to describe a strong work horse.
 This developed into the word caballicare, "to ride horseback," which in Italian became cavalcare.
 In Spanish the term for cavalcade is cabalgata.

-United States
+North America

 In New Mexico, Philmont Scout Ranch includes a week-long cavalcade among its programs.
 The annual pilgrimage to El Santuario de Chimayó includes a cavalcade of classic cars on Good Friday.
 Traditionally, the pilgrimage had been made on foot.
 Today, in addition to traveling by car and foot, a few pilgrims ride horses.
 Columbus, New Mexico is the end point of the annual Cabalgata Binacional Villista (see #Chihuahua).